beono/godispatcher/README.md

 This is an experimental library.
 I tried to implement observer patter in go without looking at existing solutions.

-One can say that it's not "go way".
+One may say that it's not "go way".
 We'll see.
 I want to implement couple of solutions and compare them.

 ## How to use